MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 Each container that you create is assigned an access level that determines whether its contents are public or private.
 The default is private, which means that only you (or someone to whom you provide an access key for the storage account) can access the container's blobs.
 In this exercise, you will make the "images" container public and demonstrate that you can easily share blobs inside it using links that can be opened in a browser.

-1. Return to the Microsoft Azure Storage Explorer and right-click (on a Mac, Control-click) the "images" container and select **Set Public Access Level**.
+1. Return to the Microsoft Azure Storage Explorer and right-click (on a Mac, Control-click) the "images" container and select **Set Public Access Level...**.

     ![Changing the container's access level](Images/set-public-access-level.png)